mapuri/serf-event/README.md

 - eliminate some/most boilerplate code for getting a serf event handler logic ready in **Go**!

 ## Status
-Being  implementated
+Being  implemented - not ready for use

 ## Requirements
 - serf agent should be running (`-event-handlers` flag shall not be specified for handler process written using this library)

 ## Writing an event handler

-The event routers supports regex based handler match with ability  for cretaing SubHandler, to inderit common path-prefix
+The event routers supports event name to handler match with ability for creating sub-router that allow inherit common path-prefix in their respective associated handlers.

 ```
 import serf-event